 Note: You can make these as actual truffles too if you want!
 Just decrease the milk to only 1/2 cup and chill probably at least an hour or so, until the mixture is firm enough to scoop out into balls and not too soft.
 Roll them into cocoa powder, sugar or crushed nuts.

 Note: To make this for a double layer cake, this is enough frosting, but you will need to add more milk and I'd recommend adding some dry sugar as well, to taste, as this icing is too firm to frost a cake with.
 You'll need probably an extra 1/4-1/2 cup of milk and 1/4 cup sugar or more for sweetness for a double layer cake.
 This frosting is a more dark chocolate flavor, so for parties, I recommend adding the extra sugar.
 I use white.
 After chilling and whipping the icing, add more milk or sugar as needed for desired texture.

-This will make enough to decorate 12 cupcakes or one single layer cake.
+This will make enough to decorate 12 cupcakes or a double layer cake.

 Now add the remaining ingredients and puree with a hand immersion blender.
 You can use a food processor if you don’t have one.
 You just want to make sure the chocolate is completely smooth.